 Peripheral Arterial Disease (PAD)

-With peripheral artery disease (PAD), the plaque buildup causes blood flow restriction to legs and other affected organs.
-With the progression of PAD induced flow restriction, blood flow cannot keep up with a limb’s resting demands for oxygen and nutrients.
+In peripheral artery disease (PAD), the plaque buildup causes blood flow restriction to legs and other affected organs.
+With the progression of PAD induced flow restriction, blood flow cannot keep up with limb’s resting demands for oxygen and nutrients.
 This causes leg cramps and may lead to non-healing wounds.
-Arterial blockages are the leading cause of limb amputations.
-This is due to non-healing leg ulcers/wounds that lead to infection and gangrene.
+Arterial blockages are the leading cause of limb amputations due to non-healing leg ulcers/wounds that lead to infection and gangrene.

-Common Symptoms of PAD include:
+Common Symptoms of PAD:

-- Calf, leg or buttock pain (claudication) while walking
+•Calf, leg or buttock pain (claudication) while walking.

-•The pain stops at rest and resumes at a predictable distance
+•The pain stops at rest and resumes at a predictable distance.

-- Sores or ulcers on toes, feet or legs that do not heal after four weeks of local wound treatment
+•Sores or ulcers on toes, feet or legs that do not heal after four weeks of local wound treatment.

 Click on a thumbnail below to view the full gallery.